Dziban-dev/BBone_Blender_Addon/README.md

 - Corrected bugs when remeshing BBone Skin meshes.
 - Major refactor to BBone Skin meshes, so they now more closely resamble the BBone armature shapes.
 - Minor improvements.
+### v 1.1.1
+- Corrected an error where BBone Armatures not positioned at the world origin would not be re-meshed correctly.

 ## New features! v 1.0